 - Chapters: The catalog is divided into clearly labeled chapters.
 The Table of Contents lists the beginning page of each chapter along with location of topics within that chapter. - The Index: If you are not sure in which chapter to look for specific information, refer to the index in the back of the catalog.
-Subjects of importance are listed in alphabetical order. - Degree Requirements: The chapter entitled "Graduate Academic Program" includes a listing of the required courses for each graduate degree offered at AGS. - Course Descriptions: The chapter entitled "Course Descriptions" contains the title, number, and description of all courses approved prior to the printing of this academic catalog, arranged alphabetically by prefix. - Course Schedule: Your individual schedule can be found through My Tabor at: https://my.tabor.edu/ICS/Wichita/Academic Services.jnz.
+Subjects of importance are listed in alphabetical order. - Degree Requirements: The chapter entitled "Graduate Academic Program" includes a listing of the required courses for each graduate degree offered at AGS. - Course Descriptions: The chapter entitled "Course Descriptions" contains the title, number, and description of all courses approved prior to the printing of this academic catalog, arranged alphabetically by prefix. - Course Schedule: Your individual schedule can be found at: My Tabor/My Info-Wichita/My Academic Info.

-Please contact your Tabor Education Consultant if you wish visit or learn more about Tabor College in Wichita or Online.
+Please contact a Tabor Education Consultant if you wish to visit or learn more about Tabor College in Wichita or Online.